 We are looking for a candidate for a PhD position involving the study of and control over nucleation dynamics.
 The position is available to UK and EU residents only and will be starting October 2017.For more information on this PhD position.

 e: klaas.wynne glasgow.ac.uk

-These phenomena are studied with a range of techniques.
-Obviously (it is the ‘ultrafast’ group after all), femtosecond laser techniques are used, especially a technique called optical Kerr-effect (OKE) spectroscopy.
-Using OKE, we can probe the dynamics of molecules in disordered matter from about 15fs to nanoseconds and beyond.
+The femtosecond techniques we apply are terahertz time-domain spectroscopy (THz-TDS) and ultrafast optical Kerr-effect spectroscopy (OKE).
+The former measures a far-infrared spectrum and is sensitive to the tumbling motion of permanent dipoles.
+The latter measures an anisotropic Raman spectrum in the time-domain.
+Using these techniques, we can probe the dynamics of molecules in disordered matter from about 15 fs to nanoseconds and beyond.
 This covers motions from fast vibrations, librations, and cage rattling, through to molecular diffusion.
 The temperature dependent behaviour of these processes tells us about the underlying supramolecular structure and molecular complexity.